Stella-Mutacho/Data-warehouse-tech-stack-with-MySQL-DBT-Airflow/README.md

 # Data-warehouse-tech-stack-with-MySQL-DBT-Airflow
 The aim of this Project is to create a scalable data warehouse that will host the vehicle trajectory data extracted by analysing footage taken by swarm drones and static roadside cameras.
-The data warehouse will by implementing ELT data engineering methods with MySQL, DBT and Airflow.
+The data warehouse will by implementing ELT data engineering methods with PostgreSQL, DBT, redash and Airflow

 ## Data Flow Architechture
 ![image](https://user-images.githubusercontent.com/53911989/180662771-b93fc050-fb76-40ab-a5b9-814d34c16bac.png)